-4.3.
-Test Procedure
+3.3 Test Procedure

 The test was divided into four sections.
-First, the experimenter attached the microphones on test subject's head and measured the binaural true-head impulse responses in the stereophonic listening setup for each loudspeaker pair.
+First the experimenter attached the microphones on the test subject's head and measured the binaural true-head impulse responses in the stereophonic listening setup for each loudspeaker pair.
 Headphone responses were measured directly after the loudspeaker measurements.
 As the validity of the responses was ensured, the microphones were removed.
-The measurement phase took about 35 minutes including microphone positioning and changing of the loudspeakers.
+The measurement phase took about 35 min, including microphone positioning and chaning of the loudspeakers.

 While the audio files for the listening test were rendered, the test procedure was explained to the test subject.
-Written descriptions of the scale and attributes were given.
-The test subject was advised not to pay attention to possible loudness differences or background noise, to keep his/her head still and to look forward when listening to the virtual loudspeakers through the headphones.
-The listening order of headphones first and real loudspeakers then was recommended but not forced.
-The test subject was allowed to familiarize with the material and to experiment switching between the virtual and real loudspeakers.
-Processing of the measured responses and familiarization took approximately 25 to 30 minutes.
+Written descriptions of scale and attributes were given.
+The test subject was advised not to pay attention to possible loudness differences or background noise, to keep his/ her head still, and to look forward when listening to the virtual loudspeakers through the headphones.
+The listening order of headphones first and real loudspeakers subsequently was recommended but not enforced.
+The test subject was allowed to familiarize him/herself with the material and to experiment switching between virtual and real loudspeakers.
+Processing of the measured responses and familiarization took approximately 25-30 min.